mapado/rest-client-sdk-bundle/README.md

 The name of the service will be: `mapado.rest_client_sdk.<manager_name>`.

-The bundle registers one GuzzleHttp Client service for each entity manager with its custom default headers if they are defined

-The name of the GuzzleHttp Client service will be : `mapado.rest_client_sdk.<manager_name>_http_client`

 As I named my entity manager `foo`, The service name here will be : `mapado.rest_client_sdk.foo` and the GuzzleHttp Client service name will be : `mapado.rest_client_sdk.foo_http_client`

 Imagine I have the following model, as defined in the [component documentation](https://github.com/mapado/rest-client-sdk#configuration):